What are product feeds?

 How to test product feeds

 Just as you would test PPC ad copy, you should be looking to test key attributes of your product feed.
 Examples of this include your product titles and images.

 You can set these up through one of two options:

-If you have the budget, feed optimisation tools are great ways to both manage your product feeds, and to easily run Google product feed tests.
+If you have the budget, feed optimization tools are great ways to both manage your product feeds, and to easily run Google product feed tests.

 2. Testing using feed rules within Google Merchant Center

-If you don’t have the budget or the need for a feed optimisation tool, you can also set up tests within Google Merchant Center.
+If you don’t have the budget or the need for a feed optimization tool, you can also set up tests within Google Merchant Center.
 But, it is a little more complicated.

 The best way to set up tests is through Feed Rules.
 We’ll show you how to set these up.